sdl/ecommerce-framework/README.md

 The framework has been verified both on SDL Tridion 2013 SP1 and SDL Web 8 (8.1.0) using DXA 1.5.
 Support for DXA 1.6 will be released soon as an intermediate release.

+New functionality in the v1.1 version:
+* E-Commerce connectors decoupled into a separate OData based micro service
+* DXA modules for .NET providing the same functionality as the Java DXA modules
+* Support for product variants
+* Fredhopper ECL connector
+* Support for latest Demandware version (v16.8)
+* Separation of DXA module into two parts: one generic (controllers & models) and one example module (example HTML views)

 Concepts
 ---------